34. Personal Freedom

 Determinants are strong drives that compel us to act, think or feel in a certain way, even if this is not necessarily best for us or what we really want.
 They can be grouped in several categories:

 Physical determinants: everybody is, to some extent, determined by inherited predispositions (usually called nature).
 It is useful, though, to think about them as potentials (for good and for bad).
 These potentials can be fully realised, inhibited or directed.
 Imagine somebody who has exceptional genes for playing the violin.
 With practice, she may become a great musician, but if she grows up in a culture that does not use the violin or if her family discourages her from playing, she will never become a great violin player despite her genes.
 The same can be applied to other potentials.
 Even if we accept a dubious claim that the propensity for aggression might be in our genes, it will not develop if we don’t exercise it.
 Such a propensity can also be directed constructively into competitive sports (e.g. rugby or boxing) or some vocations (the military) rather than being wasted on street fights.
 Controlling physical determinants is achieved through Self- discipline.
-Self-discipline not only enhances our choices (as already argued), but also enables us to put freedom in practice – to act upon them.
-We don’t have to be slaves to our genes, do not let them push you around!
+Self-discipline not only enhances our choices, but also enables us to act upon them, put that freedom in practice.
+Your genes matter, of course, but you do not have to be a slave to them, do not let your genes push you around!

 Social determinants (or nurture) consist of internalised directives laid out by significant others in childhood.
 They can be very strong and their effects can be long lasting.
 Some may be useful and provide a sense of security and social orientation, but we do not need to slavishly follow them.
 Reflective thinking (figuring things out for yourself) leads to greater autonomy in this respect.
 This is not to say that you have to necessarily make a change; you can maintain the same values or attitudes and still be autonomous as long as it is the result of your reflective choice.